-- 15. Scores may vary from 50 to 100 as per the following: - a.
+- 14. Scores may vary from 50 to 100 as per the following: - a.
 Excellent: 91-100;b.
 Very Good: 75-90; - c.
 Good: 60-74; and - d.
-Improvement needed: 50-59. - 16.
-Each arbitrator will receive prior to judging an argument a link to a scoring form to be completed after the completion of the argument. - 17.
+Improvement needed: 50-59. - 15.
+Each arbitrator will receive prior to judging an argument a link to a scoring form to be completed after the completion of the argument. - 16.
 There is no requirement that the arbitral panel agree on the scores to be allocated to each pleader.
 However, the arbitral panels may, and are strongly encouraged to, discuss scoring at the end of a hearing and prior to submitting the scores through the link.
-Arbitrators are also encouraged to consider a few words of constructive advice that they can give to the students as feedback to help them improve their arguments. - 18.
+Arbitrators are also encouraged to consider a few words of constructive advice that they can give to the students as feedback to help them improve their arguments. - 17.
 Each arbitrator is expected to make an individual decision as to the score to be awarded.
 Nevertheless, a widely divergent score, whether higher or lower than the others, raises questions as to the criteria used by the arbitrator in question.
-As such, arbitrators are encouraged to confer with a view to having scores that are within the same band ((50 59 = improvement needed); (60 -74 = good); (75 90 = very good); (91 100 = excellent)) or otherwise generally within 10 marks. - Criteria and guidelines to be regarded in the evaluation of the oralists are available in Annex 1 to the present Rules.
+As such, arbitrators are encouraged to confer with a view to having scores that are within the same band ((50 59 = improvement needed); (60 74 = good); (75 90 = very good); (91 100 = excellent)) or otherwise generally within 10 marks.